MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ## <a name="getsize"></a> CComDynamicUnkArray::GetSize

-Returns the length of an array.
+Returns the allocated capacity of the array.

+Note: this is not the same as the number of non-NULL elements currently in the array.

 ```
 int GetSize() const;